National Committee Members

 Stephen McCabe

-Stephen is an Executive Director in the Securitisation Team at NAB, a position he started in 2017.
-He covers a number of clients across the mortgage, auto and equipment, small business loans, unsecured and personal loan asset classes.
-The role covers arranging, structuring and executing term transactions as well as private funding vehicles.
+Prior to joining ANZ, Stephen was an Executive Director in the Securitisation Team at NAB, a position he held for 8 years, covering a number of clients across the mortgage, auto and equipment, small business loans, unsecured and personal loan asset classes.

-Prior to joining NAB, Stephen has held a number of positions including tenures at Standard & Poor’s (in both Europe and Australia), Société Générale, CBA and an emerging FinTech company.
 Stephen has extensive experience across different securitisation areas covering RMBS, Structured Credit, CDOs, CMBS, ABS, SIVs and has worked in the UK, Europe and Australian regions.

 Stephen studied at Imperial College in London and holds a PhD in Atmospheric and Optical Physics as well as a MSc And BSc in Physics.
 Stephen is also a regular lecturer on the ASF Educational Program.